gracefulife/clova-developer-guide/en/Design/Design_Guideline_For_Client_Hardware.md

 Light effects are used for the purpose of delivering a more detailed on the meaning or state on top of the meaning delivered by the [Light colors](#LightColor).

-The table below shows the light effects that must be expressed when implemented on a Clova device along with its descriptions and examples.
+The table below shows the light effects that must be expressed when implemented on a client device along with its descriptions and examples.

 | Light effect                            | Description                                      | Example                                                               |
 |------------------------------------|------------------------------------------|-------------------------------------------------------------------|